 After first time startup, cOS Core automatically makes management access available on a single predefined Ethernet interface and assigns the private IPv4 address 192.168.1.1 to it.
-In addition, this interface has a DHCP server enabled so that any DHCP client that connects can automatically be assigned an IP address so it can communicate with the firewall.

-For the E10, the default management interface is the LAN interface.
+For the E80B, the default management interface is the LAN interface.